ska-telescope/ska-gui-components/docs/src/Icons.rst

 .. note:: sh

-   Implementation in the code

-   Note that the word Icon has been appended to the components where missing so add with code clarity
+   The word Icon has been appended to the components where missing to aid with code clarity, but this is optional to the developer

 .. csv-table:: Properties
    :header: "import URL", "Icon component", "description"